layaasiv/bank-data-binary-classification/README.md

 I applied a linear model, decision tree, random forest and gradient boosting models to predict whether clients will subscribe to a term deposit using this data.

-I achieved a final accuracy of 0.96.
+I achieved a final accuracy of 0.96 on the test set using the random forest model.